3 Pro Tips for Great Dashboard Design

 Remember that people are often afraid to say they don’t understand, or challenge a more senior team member on something in a group.

-*Tip one:* Design each view, metric and module with a clear persona and revisit that with the group and individuals throughout the process to make sure it aligns – and don’t be afraid to challenge it/them to make sure it does.
+*Tip one:* Design each view, metric, and module with a clear persona and revisit that with the group and individuals throughout the process to make sure it aligns – and don’t be afraid to challenge it/them to make sure it does.

 Blending Data In Both Source and View

-A dashboard design is a great way to shine a light into all the dark corners of your reporting systems.
+Dashboard re-designs are a great way to shine a light into all the dark corners of your reporting systems.
 You’ll see big scary metrics that have been coalescing in the dark for longer than you’ve been there.
 You’ll see thousands of little, insignificant metrics scurry out of the way when the lights flick on.

 This is a good thing.
 I’ve been told before that our dashboard whiteboard sessions are cathartic experiences.
 They get things in the open, force discussion about what’s really relevant and they declutter other reports and ultimately, inboxes.